MusaGamet/cyber-siege-docker/README.md

 ## Environment Variables

-Before running the project, create a `.env` file in the root directory of the project with the following content:
+Before running the project, create a `.env` file in the root directory of the project with the following content (example):

 ```bash
 # PostgreSQL credentials